 Of course, you can also play as the brutal murderer too, in the same vein as Dead By Daylight Mobile.
 If you can hack down helpless survivors and isolate them from their teammates, then you'll end up with no fodder left standing.
 It's a slightly more stylised take on the classic asymmetrical horror formula, and one that will give you slightly less stress than the game it's inspired by.

 There you have it: the best horror games you can play on Android.
-All of these are worth trying out if you're looking for a fright this Halloween – just remember to leave a light on afterwards!
+All of these are worth trying out if you're looking for a fright – just remember to leave a light on afterwards!
 While you're here, you should also check out our best Android MMORPG and best Android story games lists for more recommendations.